 The two-wheel drive variants offer a car-like driving experience, with similar economical performance and running costs.
 This stands in contrast to gas-guzzling reputation of the 4x4 SUV sector, however crossover owners still cleverly benefit from the masculine styling and commanding driving position that are the hallmarks of the traditional SUV.
 All together making these small vehicles a very 21st century offering suitable for all types of drivers.
 So whether you are looking for a feeling of space, are a family on the school run or someone who likes to take their dogs for a run, crossovers make the perfect companion.

-Now you have decided crossovers or small SUVs are right for you, which is the perfect make and model?
-Read on for our top picks
+Now you have decided that a crossover or small SUV is right for you, which is the perfect make and model?
+These would all be great options:

 The Renault Kadjar cuts an imposing figure.
 With a prominent front end and stylised details this small suv, originally launched in 2015, cuts a dashing figure on the roads.
 Inside and the Kadjar feels sporty and roomy thanks to an enhanced dashboard and high spec materials – helping to impart a quality feel.